Benzillaist/hw7-fall-22/README.md

 - **The scheme** documents the protocol the network request should use
   - The web uses `https` or `http`
 - **The authority** documents where server that will process our request lives
+  - Consists of the domain name and the port
     - The domain maps to a number (called the IP address) that is used to find the web server on the internet
+    - The port is a wellknown number that describes where to talk to the web server once you reach the machine
+      - Port 80 for http and 443 for https
 - **The path** describes which resource we want to retrieve
   - When the web server first gets the request it will use the path to find the resource we are requesting
 - **The parameters** describe how we want to query or provide input for that resource